 Flutter

-Flutter is a UI toolkit created by Google that can enable developers to come up with apps for mobile, web, desktop, and embedded devices using a single codebase.
-A single codebase requires the developer to write the code only once which will work on all platforms.
+Flutter is a UI toolkit created by Google that enables developers to create apps for mobile, web, desktop, and embedded devices using a single codebase.
+A single codebase requires the developer to write the code only once, and it will work on all platforms.

 Flutter uses an object-oriented programming language called Dart.
 It has built-in support for highly customizable UI widgets.
-Apps built with this toolkit are very fast in performance as the Flutter SDK compiles the code written in Dart into native platform-specific code.
+Apps built with this toolkit perform very fast, as the Flutter SDK compiles the code written in Dart into native platform-specific code.
 Flutter also offers a very handy feature for developers called ‘Hot Reload.’

 React Native

 Another popular alternative to hybrid mobile app development is React Native.
-It is a JavaScript library for building UI, created by Facebook.
-The code is written in JavaScript but the final UI on the device is native and specific to that device.
+It is a Facebook-created JavaScript library for building UIs.
+The code is written in JavaScript, but the final UI on the device is native and specific to that device.
 It also offers a single codebase and Hot Reload.

 Flutter Vs. React Native: A Comparison